allenporter/llama-cpp-server/README.md

 which is an OpenAI compatible wrapper around llama2.
 The motivation is to have prebuilt containers for use in kubernetes.

-Ideally we should just update llama-cpp-python to automate publishing containers.
+Ideally we should just update llama-cpp-python to automate publishing containers and support automated model fetching from urls.

 ## Configuration